Miracle: James Keller

-James Keller states that "The claim that God has worked a miracle implies that God has singled out certain persons for some benefit which many others do not receive implies that God is unfair."
+James Keller states that the "claim that God has worked a miracle implies that God has singled out certain persons for some benefit which many others do not receive implies that God is unfair".

 Religious views

 According to a 2011 poll by the Pew Research Center, more than 90 percent of evangelical Christians believe miracles still take place.
 While Christians see God as sometimes intervening in human activities, Muslims see Allah as a direct cause of all events.
-"God’s overwhelming closeness makes it easy for Muslims to admit the miraculous in the world."
+"God's overwhelming closeness makes it easy for Muslims to admit the miraculous in the world."

 Buddhism

 The Haedong Kosung-jon of Korea (Biographies of High Monks) records that King Beopheung of Silla had desired to promulgate Buddhism as the state religion.
 However, officials in his court opposed him.
 In the fourteenth year of his reign, Beopheung's "Grand Secretary", Ichadon, devised a strategy to overcome court opposition.
 Ichadon schemed with the king, convincing him to make a proclamation granting Buddhism official state sanction using the royal seal.
 Ichadon told the king to deny having made such a proclamation when the opposing officials received it and demanded an explanation.
 Instead, Ichadon would confess and accept the punishment of execution, for what would quickly be seen as a forgery.
 Ichadon prophesied to the king that at his execution a wonderful miracle would convince the opposing court faction of Buddhism's power.
 Ichadon's scheme went as planned, and the opposing officials took the bait.
-When Ichadon was executed on the 15th day of the 9th month in 527, his prophecy was fulfilled; the earth shook, the sun was darkened, beautiful flowers rained from the sky, his severed head flew to the sacred Geumgang mountains, and milk instead of blood sprayed 100 feet in the air from his beheaded corpse.
+According to legend when Ichadon was executed on the 15th day of the 9th month in 527, his prophecy was fulfilled; the earth shook, the sun was darkened, beautiful flowers rained from the sky, his severed head flew to the sacred Geumgang mountains, and milk instead of blood sprayed 100 feet in the air from his beheaded corpse.
 The omen was accepted by the opposing court officials as a manifestation of heaven's approval, and Buddhism was made the state religion in 527 CE.

 The Honchō Hokke Reigenki (c.
 1040) of Japan contains a collection of Buddhist miracle stories.

 Miracles play an important role in the veneration of Buddhist relics in Southern Asia.
 Thus, Somawathie Stupa in Sri Lanka is an increasingly popular site of pilgrimage and tourist destination thanks to multiple reports about miraculous rays of light, apparitions and modern legends, which often have been fixed in photographs and movies.